jonathanstowe/App-ModuleSnap/README.md

 ## License and Copyright

 This is free software.
-Please see the [LICENSE](LICENSE) file in the distribution.
+Please see the [LICENCE](LICENCE) file in the distribution.

 © Jonathan Stowe 2016